dsccommunity/xFirefox/README.md

 * Update appveyor.yml to use the default template.
 * Added default template files .codecov.yml, .gitattributes, and .gitignore, and .vscode folder.
-* The module manifest now contain the correct PowerShell version.
+* The module manifest now contains the correct PowerShell version.
 * Added xFirefoxPreference Resource to automate Firefox Preference Configuration

 ### 1.2.0.0